MakusIV/gw1975/README.md

 gw1975

-A Server Dynamic Enviroments for DCS.
+A Campaign with Dynamic Enviroments for DCS.

 Hi folks, this is a DCS dynamic enviroments based on MOOSE Framework ( https://flightcontrol-master.github.io/MOOSE_DOCS/ ).